andrewbierer/SoilWaterRetentionCurveEstimateFunction/README.md

      G) Soil Matric Potential @ Permanent Wilting Point

+# Functionally, the script is intended to assist determining irrigation quantities for target thresholds in soil moisture.
+The script assists users with translation and interpretation of expressions of soil moisture status.
+Soil matric potential can be readily converted to volumetric water content and plant available water content for the soil of interest.

+# Note that hysterectic effects are unaccounted for in the script.
+The shape of the soil water retention curve varies based upon wetting/drying cycle state and soil properties.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.